EldadHellerman/8086-computer/8086 board/README.md

 # 8086 board
 This folder is a KiCad project folder.
-It includes the 8086 PC schematics and PCB design, as well as this readme file.
+It includes the 8086 PC schematics and PCB design.

 ## Board details

 ### General
 - The 8086 itself.
-- 256kB SRAM + 512kB flash.
+- 128/256kB SRAM + 1024kB flash with bank select switch (only 512kB are addressable at a time, so flash is divided into two banks, meaning two complete programs can be stored at once, and selected from using the switch before boot).
 - Logic for address latching (including OR gate with bus ALE).
-- Logic for generating memory segment CS signals.
-- Logic for generating IO device CS signals for first 8 16-bit devices - IO[0-7].
 - Expansion port allowing access to 8086 bus.
 This may be used for future developments - perhapse an FPGA graphics card with HDMI output.
-- LED indicators for: latched adderss, memory access (SRAM 1 and SRAM 2, Flash is A19).
+- LED indicators for: latched adderss, memory access (SRAM 1, SRAM 2, Flash is A19, MCU, and LCD).
-- Power LED.
 - Reset button.
 - USB-C port for power and communication with coprocessor.

 ### IO
-- RGB LCD socket.
+- 320*240 or 480*320 RGB 40 pin LCD.
 - 32 Push Buttons.
 They form a keyboard, with 'a'-'z', space, enter, backspace, CTRL, ALT, SHIFT.
 - Logic to latch data from buttons.